 You will need to have achieved at least a grade 7 in GCSE Mathematics to study A level Further Mathematics.
-You will have to also choose A level Mathematics in order to choose A level Further Mathematics.
+You must also study A level Mathematics in order to choose this subject.

 A level Further Mathematics is a second full A level so you will spend double the amount of time studying mathematics at sixth form.
 Students who choose Further Mathematics will be allowed to take this as a fourth A level in place of the EPQ.
 You will need to complete four examinations to complete your Further Maths A level.
 You are required to do two 'further pure' maths modules plus a choice of one of the four additional modules from: further maths 3 and 4, further mechanics 1 and 2, further statistics 1 and 2 or decision maths 1 and 2.